-In the Advanced Settings menu, you can configure all the options for the SE680 WiMAX.
+In the Advanced Settings menu, you can configure all the options for the SE681 WiMAX.
 If required, you can also change the settings you made using the Basic Setup Wizard.
 The following table contains the options available in this menu.

-Menu Description Operating Mode Here you can define whether your SE680 WiMAX will be used as a router or a bridge for the Internet access (page 24).
+Menu Description Operating Mode Here you can define whether your SE681 WiMAX will be used as a router or a bridge for the Internet access (page 32).
 Internet Here you can configure your Internet access.
-This menu covers all setting options for the Internet (page 25).
-Local Network Here you can configure your local network, e.g. change the private IP address of the SE680 WiMAX or make settings for the DHCP server (page 29).
-WiMAX configuration Here you can change the access data for your WiMAX access (page 30).
-Administration Here you can do various administration tasks, e.g. assign a system password (page 31) or reset the configuration to the factory defaults (page 32).
-You can also load new firmware (page 33)
+This menu covers all setting options for the Internet (page 32).
+Local Network Here you can configure your local network, e.g. change the private IP address of the SE681 WiMAX or make settings for the DHCP server (page 36).
+Administration Here you can do various administration tasks, e.g. assign a system password (page 39) or reset the configuration to the factory defaults (page 40).
+You can also load new firmware (page 41) WiMAX configuration Here you can change the access data for your WiMAX access (page 38).
+Antenna selection Here you can choose whether to use the internal antenna or an outdoor one for your WiMAX access (page 38).